riquezjp/Adw-green-dark/README.md

 # Adw-green-dark
 A 'quick fix' for Manjaro Green accents in Gnome42

-For anyone who cant wait, here is an easy way to get green accents back (mostly)
+For anyone who cant wait, here is an easy way to get green accents back (mostly).
+This is a home hack.
+It wont break anything & you can easily just remove the files.

 THIS IS FOR DARK MODE USERS, This version is modded from `/usr/share/themes/adw-gtk3-dark` if you use light mode you'll need to engineer your own version from `/usr/share/themes/adw-gtk3` I will document the process below.